100% Certified Authentic

 I’m Batman!

 The steel version available today was introduced in 2007 and features a number of upgrades on its predecessor both inside and out.
 The 3186 caliber movement now includes the antimagnetic Parachrom Bleu hairspring made from niobium and zirconium that offers 10 times more shock resistance than traditional hairsprings.
-On the outside, the new maxi dial improves the watch’s legibility with fatter hands and markers and the larger case and Triplock crown gives it a look bigger than its actual 40mm.
-A new bracelet also found its way onto the current version, with the Easylink extension and polished center links that gave the GMT a slightly more formal look than the Submariner.
+On the outside, the new maxi dial improves the watch’s legibility with fatter hands and markers, and the larger case and Triplock crown give it a look bigger than its actual 40mm.
+A new bracelet also found its way onto the current version, with the Easylink extension and polished center links that gave the Rolex GMT a slightly more formal look than the Rolex Submariner.

-But it wasn’t until 2013 that impatient devotees finally got what they’d been calling for for years, when Rolex managed the impossible and perfected the process of adding a second color to the new ceramic.
+But it wasn’t until 2013 that impatient devotees finally got what they’d been calling for for years when Rolex managed the impossible and perfected the process of adding a second color to the new ceramic.

 GMT-Master II BLNR